 Test your course design

-Now is the moment you’ve been waiting for: racing your course as if it was really racing day.
+Now is the moment you’ve been waiting for: testing your course as if it was actually racing day!

-That means either getting your mountain bike, putting on your trail shoes or grabbing your map and compass.
+That means either getting on your mountain bike, putting on your trail shoes, or grabbing your map and compass.

 If you find problems, mark them on your map and redo your course test.